botanicus/logging4hackers/README.md

 ### Don't Use Just One Logger Per App

-In Ruby community people often don't uses loggers at all.
-If they do, they work with only one instance.
+In Ruby community people **often don't use loggers** at all.
+If they do, they work with **only one instance**.
 One logger instance for database, web server, application code and metrics.
-That doesn't scale.
+That **doesn't scale**.

 If you use one logger instance per each module you can very easily **filter** based on **specific pattern**.